Field theory for optimal signal propagation in ResNets: Field Theory of Residual Networks

-We compute corrections to the saddle-point approximation above.
-For finite-size networks, the residual kernels $C^{l}$ fluctuate around the above saddle-point value.
-In lowest-order approximation, we describes these fluctuations as Gaussian.
-We obtain these by computing the Hessian of the action at the saddle point.
-Hence, all following averages are with respect to the measure $\langle\dots\rangle_{p}$ defined in \eqref{eq:def_mf_measure}.
-The diagonal terms are given by
+Due to the evaluation at the saddle point, all following expectation values are with respect to the measure $\langle\dots\rangle_{p}$ defined in \eqref{eq:def_mf_measure}.
+In the following, we drop $\vert_{(C_{\ast},\tilde{C}_{\ast})}$ for notational brevity.
+The diagonal blocks of the Hessian are given by